usnistgov/Cys.sqlite/README.md

 - 2018-12-22:  <https://trc.nist.gov/jcim_cys.sqlite.gz>
 - 2018-12-22:  <https://trc.nist.gov/cys.sqlite.gz>

-The original version corresponds to that used in the associated publication (insert link).
+The original version corresponds to that used in the associated publication, titled [Cys.sqlite: A structured-information approach to the comprehensive analysis of cysteine disulfide bonds in the Protein Databank](https://doi.org/10.1021/acs.jcim.8b00950).
 Please cite the original article if Cys.sqlite or the code included here is useful to your research efforts.

 ### Database updates